 If your computer has monitoring software, like parental controls or keyloggers, they can still capture and monitor everything you are doing, even if you are in private mode.
 Monitoring can also be done at the network level, which means any school or corporate monitoring that runs on the network could also capture any private browsing.

 Your IP address

 Although nothing is stored on your computer in private mode, you are still not anonymous on the Internet.
-Each page that you visit still recognizes your IP address.
+Each page you visit still recognizes your IP address.
 If someone had the ability to view your IP address history for legal purposes, an ISP, website, and even a search engine server log could be used to track you and the pages you visit.